 - Water resistant: no sunscreen is waterproof, so manufacturers use the term “water resistant”.
 Water resistant means that SPF is maintained for up to 40 minutes in the water.
 And even if you are not going to be swimming, most people sweat in the sun and sweat has the same effect as water: it will break down your sunscreen.

 Editor’s Note: Researching this article on sunscreen was a reality check for me.
 While I regularly use a moisturizer with an SPF 15 or more on my face every morning, I had become very lazy in applying sunscreen to my body.
-Since I have never liked lying in the sun, and I always sit under an umbrella, I figured that I protected.
+Since I have never liked lying in the sun, and I always sit under an umbrella, I figured I was protected.
 As I found out, I was not.
 Sunscreen has now become a staple for me, like toothpaste and shampoo.

 * * *